A new era of UK freight: Electrifying road transport

 The Einride grid represents a long-term concept that will unlock a resilient and cost-effective way to transport goods across the country.
 With the digital, all-electric, and autonomous movement of goods, Einride enables unprecedented efficiency while reducing emissions.

 The UK grid builds on several proven innovations that Einride has applied in other markets.
 A grid is composed of charging stations and green corridors spread across a city or region.
 It also encompasses all the physical and digital infrastructure components that enable clean and efficient freight.
 The UK grid will include a network of semi-public charging hubs that will have bookable high-power chargers as well as services and amenities such as vehicle maintenance and drivers’ lounges.
-Underpinning all aspects of the grid is the intelligent freight mobility platform Einride Saga, built around high-quality data and unique algorithms.
+Underpinning all aspects of the grid is the digital freight platform, built around high-quality data and unique algorithms.

 “Through the grid, Einride plans to establish a vast network of partners, bringing shippers, operators, service partners and charging infrastructure together, taking British freight operations to the next level,” says Robert Ziegler, General Manager Europe at Einride.
 “Unlike other freight providers, Einride takes overall responsibility for all logistical touchpoints.”